djkaty/Il2CppInspector/README.md

 # Il2CppInspector
 Extract types, methods, properties and fields from Unity IL2CPP binaries.

+* **No manual reverse-engineering required; all data is calculated automatically!**
 * Supports ELF (Android .so), PE (Windows .exe), Mach-O (Apple iOS/Mac) and Universal Binary (Fat Mach-O) file formats
-* 64-bit support for Mach-O files
+* 32-bit support for all file formats; 64-bit support for ELF and Mach-O file formats
 * Supports ARMv7, ARMv7 Thumb T1, ARMv8 (A64) and x86 architectures regardless of file format
 * Supports metadata versions 21, 22, 23, 24, 24.1 (Unity 2018.3+) and 24.2 (Unity 2019+)
-* No manual reverse-engineering required; all data is calculated automatically
 * Support for classes, methods, fields, properties, enumerations, events, delegates, interfaces, structs and default field values
 * Static symbol table scanning for ELF and Mach-O binaries if present
 * Dynamic symbol table scanning for ELF binaries if present